Programs for Teachers

 4:00 pm – 5:30 pm

-This event is open to elementary and secondary school teachers, and will demonstrate curriculum connections for History, Social Studies, English and Visual Art.
-We will make specific connections for the Grades 10 and 11 History students.
-Teacher’s Night is FREE for all teachers, and includes AGH Admission.
+Teacher’s Night is FREE for all elementary and secondary teachers, and includes AGH Admission.
 Have a colleague who hasn’t been to the Gallery?
 This is a great way to introduce them!

 Spaces are limited.
-Please RSVP to email@example.com, and let us know what grade and subject you teach.
+Please RSVP by April 6 to firstname.lastname@example.org, and let us know what grade and subject you teach.

 An experience at the AGH is most meaningful when it is embedded into classroom studies as part of a teaching unit or ongoing discourse.
 To support classroom visits to the AGH, our Pre-Visit and Follow-Up packages offer valuable information to help teachers prepare students for their AGH experience, curriculum connections and selected images as well as suggested activities to do in the classroom after your visit.